 I have a doctorate from Yale University and am an active musician, teacher, and writer.
-My years of professional teaching experience includes private tuition, schools, and universities.
-I believe teaching can be creative and effective by employing variety, structure and flexible professional approaches.
-My teaching aims to meet the individual needs of each student through carefully structured lessons that establish strong foundations and encourage a dialogue of engagement and understanding.
+My professional experience includes: private tuition, tutoring, schoolteaching, and university lectures.
+I believe teaching can be both creative and effective, which I achieve by applying personally tailored lessons, varied approaches, and professional methods.
+My teaching aims to meet the individual needs of each student through carefully structured lessons that establish strong foundations and encourages a dialogue of mutual engagement and continued understanding.

 Education & Certification